Barracuda10/GTANoRandoms/README.md

 <details>
   <summary>What it can do and how it works</summary>
   <br>
-  Usually a session will join random people because it's connected to a game server called matchmaking server that matching random players into the session.<br>
+  Usually a session will join random people because it's connected to a game server matchmaking server that matching random players into the session.<br>
-  This tool can block the server that matching randoms into the session.<br>
+  This tool can block this server by clicking the button in the center.<br>
-  This is how it create a Public Session that random players won't start to join, while friends and their friends and crew members are free to join but except randoms.<br>
+  This is how it create a Public Session that random players won't start to join, and friends or crew members are free to join but except randoms.<br>
-  Click red button in the center or use hot key (default disabled) and it will block that matchmaking server.<br>
 </details>
-Just click the button in the center or use hot key (default disabled) to activate.<br>
+Click the button in the center or use hotkey (default disabled) to activate.<br>
 <br>
 <a href="https://raw.githubusercontent.com/Barracuda10/MatchmakingSwitch/master/MatchmakingSwitch/x64/Release/MatchingSwitch.exe"><ins>Download here...</ins></a><br>
-<a href="//raw.githubusercontent.com/Barracuda10/MatchmakingSwitch/master/MatchmakingSwitch/x64/Release/ffmpeg/MatchingSwitch.exe"><ins>Download this version if the notification sound is not loud enough...</ins></a><br>
 <br>
 <br>
 <img src="https://github.com/Barracuda10/others/blob/master/MatchmakingSwitch/matchmakingswitch.png"><br>